-Particular As at 31 March 2023 (₹ lakhs) As at 31 March 2022 (₹ lakhs) Direct exposure Residential Mortgages - Lending fully secured by mortgages on residential property that is or will be occupied by the borrower or that is rented 5,37,932 4,01,064 Commercial Real Estate - Lending secured by mortgages on commercial real estates (office buildings, retail space, multi-purpose commercial premises, multi-family residential buildings, multi-tenanted commercial premises, industrial or warehouse space, hotels, land acquisition, development and construction, etc.).
-Exposure would also include non-fund based limits 47,308 Investments in Mortgage Backed Securities (MBS) and other securitised exposures - a) Residential - - b) Commercial Real Estate - - Indirect Exposure - Fund based and non-fund based exposures on National Housing Bank (NHB) and Housing Finance Companies (HFCs) - - Total Exposure to Real Estate Sector 6,72,595 4,48,372
+(₹ lakhs) Particulars As at 31 March, 2024 As at 31 March, 2023 Direct exposure Residential Mortgages - Lending fully secured by mortgages on residential property that is or will be occupied by the borrower or that is rented.
+Exposure would also include non-fund based (NFB) limits.
+7,08,199 5,37,932 Commercial Real Estate - Lending secured by mortgages on commercial real estates (office buildings, retail space, multi-purpose commercial premises, multi-family residential buildings, multi-tenanted commercial premises, industrial or warehouse space, hotels, land acquisition, development and construction, etc.).
+Exposure would also include non-fund based limits 1,81,567 1,34,663 Investments in Mortgage Backed Securities (MBS) and other securitised exposures - a) Residential - - b) Commercial Real Estate - - Indirect Exposure - Fund based and non-fund based exposures on National Housing Bank (NHB) and Housing Finance Companies (HFCs) - - Total Exposure to Real Estate Sector 8,89,766 6,72,595

 Exposure amount includes principal outstanding, Interest accrued thereon, undrawn amount and other adjustments for gross carrying value.
-The Company provides loans against property which are fully collateralized against a residential property, commercial property.
-All Residential collateral are reported under residential mortgage while commercials (including commercial real estate, shops, hotels and Industry) collateral are reported as commercial real estate.
-The end use of the loan may be business in case of a business customer or could be personal in case of a salaried and individual customer.
+The Company provides loans against property which are fully collateralised against a residential property, commercial property.
+All Residential collateral are reported under residential mortgage while commercials (including commercial real estate, shops, hotels, Industry and Ioans as per CRE directions) collateral are reported as commercial real estate.
+The end use of the Ioan may be business in case of a business customer or could be personal in case of a salaried and individual customer.

-b) Exposure to capital market
+b) Exposure to Capital Market